nfosci/input-fetcher-dropdown/README.md

 	    		'contact_name':'TRUE',
 		    	'contact_number':'FALSE'
 		    	},
-	    dataObjectSelection: 'name'
+	    	dataObjectSelection: 'name',
+	    	afterSelectFunction: null
     });
     </script>

 Each dropdown is formated with "displayFormat" with the attributes to be displayed wrapped in double-percents.  ie: %%name%%    The "displayData" provides the fields that are used and if they are visable.

+### Options

+> dataSourceURL

+> This is a data source that can provide the JSON data need to populate the dropdown.

+> Example:   dataSourceURL: "data/test-data.json"

-JSON from server:
+### JSON from server:

 	[
 		{